bicicow03/Group-Project-Real-Estate-Industry-Analysis/README.md

 3. `/feature_importance`
 4. `/EDA`
 5. `/visualisation`
-6. The remaining files not in folders to get summary outputs, graphs, etc
+6. The remaining notebooks not in folders to get summary outputs, graphs, etc